Sofipet/customer-escalation-copilot/README.md

 ## V1 to V2 evolution

 The project began as a simpler **V1 Streamlit prototype** focused on retrieval and basic answer generation.
 In **V2**, it was redesigned as a more production-realistic decision-support system with a structured response schema, stronger retrieval setup, explicit evaluation, a protected live mode, a custom UI, and Dockerized deployment.
-The shift from V1 to V2 was not only a UI upgrade, but a move toward a more disciplined product and engineering architecture.

 ## What the system does